nkirtipal/Survival-Analysis-R/README.md

 Everything downstream can remain unchanged.

-Three practical points built into the template:
+Three practical points built into the script:

 - **Handle missing values up front.** `coxph()` drops rows with `NA` silently, so unadjusted and adjusted models would otherwise be fitted on different samples and would not be comparable.
 - **Aim for at least 10 events per model parameter.** This example has 150 events and 5 terms.